 - Proceedings have been harmonised and online thematic folders on this topic have been created for protection officers.

 As unaccompanied children do not have any legal capacity as minors, they must be represented for any act under all asylum procedures.
 When they are deprived of legal representation (i.e. if no guardian has been appointed by the guardianship judge before placement in care), the Public Prosecutor, notified by the Prefecture, should appoint an ad hoc administrator (legal representative) who will represent them throughout the asylum procedure.
 This legal representative is appointed to represent the child only in administrative and judicial procedures related to the asylum claim.
-This person is not tasked to ensure the child’s welfare the way a guardian would be.
+This person is not tasked to ensure the child’s welfare in the way a guardian would be.
 Every 4 years, within the jurisdiction of each Appeal Court, a list of ad hoc administrators is drawn up.
 They represent children held in waiting zones at the border or children who have applied for asylum.
 These ad hoc administrators receive a flat allowance to cover their expenditure.
 No specific training or at minimum awareness of asylum procedures is required for their selection.

 At the border, an ad hoc administrator should be appointed “without delay” for any unaccompanied child held in a waiting zone.